 We opened the Junior Engineering Academy to attract global youths' interest in engineering so that we can make our society sustainable with such as water treatment technologies, petrochemical energy, and renewable energy.
 Junior Engineering Academy aims at fostering future engineers, and adolescents can learn the different types of engineering and how they are applied to our society through diverse activities.

 In 2012, Eco-Generation launched the "Green Awards for Youth," a national contest held annually to encourage interest in the environment and to promote environmental club activities in elementary and junior high schools.
 Through this program, Samsung Engineering provides support funds and scholarships to clubs that demonstrating an outstanding dedication to the environment.
 The teachers associated with the award-winning clubs are also given funds for research.

-Eco-Generation School sends Samsung Engineering employees to elementary and junior high schools to conduct classes on the environment.
-These classes give students a chance to learn through various hands-on activities such as building a solar fan, making a reusable eco-bag, and drawing a climate change map.
+Eco-Generation School sends Samsung Engineering employees to elementary schools to conduct classes on environmental preservation.
+After a lecture on energy, these classes give students a chance to learn through various hands-on activities such as building a solar fan.
 The program was first launched in South Korea in 1996, but in 2012, it was also adopted by Samsung Engineering India.
-Starting in India, the program was also launched in Thailand in 2013, in China, Uzbekistan and Bolivia in 2014 and in Mexico in 2015.
+Starting in India, the program was also launched in Thailand in 2013, in China, Uzbekistan and Bolivia in 2014, in Mexico in 2015, and in UAE in 2016.
 We will continuously expand this program to Samsung Engineering's other global branches and sites.